-□ Serve on WOLC, CHSS, or SHSU committees as assigned.
+• Serve on department, college, and university committees as assigned.

-Because WOLC embraces excellence across performance categories, faculty are additionally expected to provide professionally relevant service according to their strengths and expertise.
-The following examples of acceptable service activities do not comprise a comprehensive list:
+Because Communication Studies embraces excellence across performance categories, faculty are additionally expected to provide professionally relevant service according to their strengths and expertise.
+The following is a non-exhaustive list of examples of acceptable service activities:

+- Professional organization work;

+- Discipline-related consultations and presentations/talks;

+- Professional development facilitation;

+- Peer mentorship;

+- Invitations to review tenure/promotion files of faculty members from other departments or universities;

-- Professional organization work; - Discipline-related consultations and presentations/talks; - Professional development facilitation; - Translations for academic venues (e.g., presses, societies, journals, etc...); - Peer mentorship; - Other service activities that raise WOLC's profile at SHSU and/or within the broader community.
+• Other service activities that raise Communication Studies' profile within the university and/or broader community.